Are you drooling? Because I am drooling. Those stitches, that texture, the soft buttery delightful color. This baby blanket is DREAMY.

 The only thing better is if you could actually squish it in person.
 Well, you can… you just have to make it first!

-Scroll down for the free pattern or purchase the ad-free PDF right here in my shop.
+Scroll down for the free easy chunky baby blanket crochet pattern or purchase the ad-free PDF right here in my shop and get started on this perfect baby gift!

 Related: Sprinkles Easy Baby Blanket

-It is only a 2 row repeat for the body of the blanket- one row of the trusty half double crochet worked in the back loop and one row a modified half double crochet also worked in the back loop.
+It is only a 2-row repeat for the body of the blanket- one row of the trusty half double crochet worked in the back loop and one row of a modified half double crochet also worked in the back loop.
+These repeating rows give you an absolutely beautifully textured baby blanket.

 As you work the modified half double crochet there are just 2 things to keep in mind: